Celebrating holidays at home (well, your parents’ home) without your spouse

 I laid in bed, savoring the familiar sounds and smells of Christmas morning.
 Sunlight streamed through the window, still decorated with the curtains I chose years ago.
 Stenciled flowers ran unevenly around the top of the walls, just as they had since I painted them in 8th grade.
 Downstairs, I could hear my mom clanking pans to start breakfast.
 I could smell sausage and coffee.

 And then, I heard my own children waking up: the 3 year old, the toddler, and the baby.
 I couldn’t spend any longer savoring my childhood memories.
-I was a Mom now, visiting the grandparents for Christmas.
+I was a mom now, visiting the grandparents for Christmas.
 We were celebrating holidays at home, but it wasn’t my home–it was my parents’ house.

-Challenges of going home for the holidays… and how to solve them:
+Challenges of celebrating holidays at home… and how to solve them:

 - Solution: Discuss Expectations.
 I have to remind my parents that I have been an adult for a while now.
 It helps to lay out rules and expectations for the visit.
 Do they expect me to run to the grocery store for them and make dinner?
 On the other hand, do I expect them to babysit for me?
 Together, we can decide what it means to be an adult visiting ‘home.’